-3.2 Forward proofs
+3.3 Forward Proofs

 A forward proof reasons from what you know to what you can conclude.
-Each new conclusion relies on prior knowledge or conclusions.
+The proof accumulates knowledge and (named) values until it reaches a point where the goal is known.
+Each new conclusion can rely on prior knowledge or conclusions.

 You have probably been taught a different approach in an algebra class.
-In a backwards proof, you write down what you want to show and then perform some manipulations on it, working backwards to a statement that you already know is true.
+In a backwards proof, you write down what you want to show and then perform some manipulations on it, working backwards to a statement that you already know is true, such as x = x.

-In this class, we will do forward proofs, with minor excursions using backwards reasoning.
+In this class, we will do forward proofs, with small excursions that typically convert a goal into an equivalent goal, followed by a proof of the equivalent goal.
 I expect you to use forward proofs as well.
 At least for this class, put aside the backwards proofs that you have learned in algebra.

 In this section, I do proofs at two different levels of detail.
-One of the proof works in small steps and shows everything that you know after each step.
-The other proof is more typical of what you would write, and what I want to see from you.
+The first proof of a theorem works in small steps and shows everything that you know after each step.
+The second proof of the same theorem is more typical of what you would write, and what I want to see from you.

-3.3 Some definitions
+3.4 Some Definitions